MarcosMasip/cosmosdb-server-self-contained/README.md

 ## License & acknowledgements

 - License: MIT (see `LICENSE.md`).
 - Based on the original work: vercel/cosmosdb-server.
 This fork adds an optional UI and quality‑of‑life CLI scripts while preserving API compatibility and original behavior.
 It may not support newly added features yet.
-Please report on the Github issue if you find one.
+Please open an issue if you find a mismatch.

 ## Developing

-To build the project, use `yarn build`.

-To run the server from development code, after building, use `node lib/cli.js`.
+- Build the project: `npm run build`
+- Run from compiled code: `node lib/cli.js -p 3000 --no-ssl --open`